Thienloc04/math-util/README.md

 ### You will find in this repo:
 * A Maven project (Java source code) to simulate the legendary Math Library
-* A Unit TEsting source code (using JUnit Framework) applying TDD, DDT technique
+* A Unit Testing source code (using JUnit Framework) applying TDD, DDT technique
 * A CI (Continuous Integration) script using GitHub Actions
 * ....